passion729/passion-notes/docs/tauri/channel.md

 #[tauri::command]
 fn dual_channel_task(

-// the channel name in frontend is the parameter name use snake case
+// channel is a command paramenter as same as common tauri commands parameters
 // on_progress -> onProgress
 // on_logs -> onLogs
 // hls